-PARKINS, ROCERS...
-ASSOCI ATES INC. •L ANNI NG ' u•a•N IIHf WAL CONSUUANTS

-Section 17.01.67.
 MANUFACTURED HOME.
-A portable vehicular unit primarily designed for year-round dwelling purposes, built upon a chassis, equals or exceeds twelve (12) feet in width and fifty (50) feet in length, and not motorized or self-propelled.
+A portable vehicular unit primarily designed for year-round dwelling purposes, built upon a chassis, equals or exceeding twelve (12) feet in width and fifty (50) feet in length, and not motorized or self-propelled.
 Also known as a trailer coach or house trailer.
 A unit which requires being transported to the site separately in two (2) or more sections, and to which such major elements as the heating system or a substantial portion of the siding are installed after transport, shall not be considered a manufactured home.
-All manufactured homes moved into or within the township must meet current HUD requirements.
-(Amended May 11, 2015)

-Section 17.01.68.
 MANUFACTURED HOUSING PARK.
-For the purpose of this Ordinance, is a specifically designed parcel of land designed and developed to accommodate two (2) or more manufactured home sites for residential use.
+A specifically designed parcel of land designed and developed to accommodate two (2) or more manufactured home sites for residential use.
 Also known as a trailer court or trailer coach park.

-Section 17.01.69.
 MANUFACTURED HOME SITE.
-For the purpose of this Ordinance is a plot of ground within a manufactured housing park designed to accommodate and support one (1) manufactured home.
+A plot of ground within a manufactured housing park designed to accommodate and support one (1) manufactured home.
 It is not the same as a building lot.

-Section 17.01.70.
-RESERVED.

-Section 17.01.71.
 MOTOR HOME.
 A motorized vehicular unit primarily designed for travel and/or recreational usage, which may also contain facilities for overnight lodging.
 This term does not apply to manufactured homes.

-Section 17.01.72.
-MOTOR COURTS – MOTELS.
-A building or group of buildings in which overnight lodging is provided and offered to the public for compensation and catering primarily to the public traveling by motor vehicles.
+MOTELS.
+A series of attached, semi-detached or detached rental units containing a bedroom, bathroom, and closet space, but typically not cooking facilities.
+Units shall provide for overnight lodging and are offered to the public for compensation and shall cater primarily to the public traveling by motor vehicle.
+A motel may include a restaurant or cocktail lounge, public banquet halls, ballrooms, or meeting rooms.

-Section 17.01.73.
-MUNICIPAL PARK.
-A parcel of land that is used as a park and is operated under the supervision of the Township Board.

-Section 17.01.74.
 NON-CONFORMING USE OR BUILDING.
+Non-conformities are defined further:

+ILLEGAL NON-CONFORMING USE.
+An existing use of land and structures that, as of the effective date of this Ordinance, exists as a nuisance or damaging to abutting property or hazardous to persons; such uses are to be discontinued and abated.

 NON-CONFORMING USE.
 A non-conforming use is a use which lawfully occupied a building or land at the effective date of this Ordinance or amendments thereto, and that does not conform to the use regulations of the zoning district in which it is located.

 NON-CONFORMING BUILDING.
 A non-conforming building is a building or portion thereof lawfully existing at the effective date of this Ordinance, or amendments thereto, and which does not conform to the provisions (e.g., setbacks, height, lot coverage, parking) of this Ordinance in the zoning district in which it is located (see illustration entitled “Non-Conforming Use”).

-Section 17.01.75.
-OCCUPANCY LOAD.
-The number of individuals normally occupying the building or part thereof, or for which the existing facilities have been designed.

-Section 17.01.76.
 OCCUPIED.
 The word “occupied” includes the terms arranged, designed, built, altered, converted to, rented, leased, or intended to be inhabited; not necessarily for dwelling purposes.

-Section 17.01.77.
 OFF-STREET PARKING LOT.
-A facility providing vehicular parking spaces along with adequate drives and aisles.
-Adequate maneuvering space shall be provided which allows unrestricted access and egress plus on-site storage space for at least two (2) vehicles.

-Section 17.01.79.
-OFF-STREET PARKING LOT.
-A facility providing vehicular parking spaces along with adequate drives and aisles.
-Adequate maneuvering space shall be provided which allows unrestricted access and egress plus on-site storage space for at least two (2) vehicles.
+A facility providing vehicular parking spaces along with adequate drives and aisles for at least two (2) vehicles.

-Section 17.01.80.
-RESERVED.

-Section 17.01.81.
 OPEN AIR BUSINESS USES.
+An open air business is one that is conducted primarily outdoors.
 Open air business uses shall include the following business uses: